 Logo of the National Police Accountability Project

 Today, the NPAP membership includes more than 500 civil rights attorneys across the United States.
 The organization is devoted to ending police misconduct by assisting its members with training and support, educating the public, and coordinated legal action.
+The project recoognizes that one of the most serious violations of civil rights in the United States involves misconduct perpetrated by jail and prison personnel.

 Civil rights lawyers working with the National Police Accountability Project specfically handle issues of police misconduct, including false arrest, police brutality, excessive force and cruel and unusual punishment.